meilisearch/specifications/text/0002-searchable-display-attributes-behaviors.md

 ##### drawbacks:
 - new config added
-- could be replace by a small note about wildcard in `searchable_attributes`
+- could be replaced by a small note about wildcard in `searchable_attributes`

 ### Changes in meilisearch documentation